javxzo/Olympics-2024-Power-Bi-Dashboard/README.md

 1. 💻 **Power BI Desktop**: Open the `.pbix` file in Power BI to interact with the visualizations.
 2. 🐍 **Python (optional)**: If you wish to modify or update the dataset manually using Python, ensure you have the required dependencies installed:
-   - `pandas`, `os`, `matplotlib`, `seaborn`, `plotly`, `numpy`

-   **Note**: In Power BI, the Python environment must have these libraries installed for the embedded visuals to work correctly.
+   - `pandas`, `os`, `matplotlib`, `seaborn`, `plotly`, `numpy` In Power BI, the Python environment must have these libraries installed for the embedded visuals to work correctly.

 ## 📧 Contact
 Feel free to reach out if you have any questions or feedback! 😊